matusnovak/buildroot-bouffalo-cmake-example/README.md

     -DVCPKG_CHAINLOAD_TOOLCHAIN_FILE=/opt/riscv64-buildroot-linux-gnu_sdk-buildroot/share/buildroot/toolchainfile.cmake
 ```

 **Note:** This will start downloading CLI11 and spdlog C++ dependencies.
-They are used only for demonstration purposes.
+They are used only
-Depending on your hardware and internet speed this may take a minute or two.
+for the demonstration purposes.
+Depending on your hardware, and internet speed, this may take
+a minute or two.

 Once configured you should see something like this: